stiglers-eponym/BeamerPresenter/README.md

     * tool selector
     * timer
     * editable markdown notes per page label
+    * table of contents (still kind of improvised)
+    * thumbnails (still kind of improvised)

 #### To be implemented
 * improve cache management and layout corrections: sometimes cache is not used correctly.
 * avoid fatal error when stopping program while cache threads are running
-* more settings
+* cache slides even when size of slides varies
+* cache only required slides in previews showing specific overlays
+* fix layout, avoid recalculating full layout when clock label changes text
 * immediately update slides to fit window size (currently this is only done when changing the slide or manually updating)
-* fix layout, avoid recalculating full layout when clock label changes text
+* animations and automatic slide change
 * slide transitions
 * multimedia
+* option to insert extra slides or extra space below slide for drawing
 * switch between per-slide and per-overlay drawings
 * highlighting tools: pointer, torch, magnifier
+* save and load drawings to xopp-like xml format
-* other widgets:
+* improve widgets:
-    * overview (thumbnail slides, including or excluding overlays)
-    * table of contents
     * settings (GUI for config files, experimental version already available)
-    * improve timer (with color indicating progress relative to estimate)
+    * timer (with color indicating progress relative to estimate like in version 0.1.x)
-* animations and automatic slide change
-* save and load drawings to xopp-like xml format
-* cache slides even when size of slides varies
-* option to add extra space on slide for drawing
-* option to insert extra slides or extra space below slide for drawing
+    * thumbnails (cursor, option to exclude overlays)
-* option to decouple drawings on presentation and speaker screen? (→ notes only for speaker)
-* cache only required slides in previews showing specific overlays
 * fine-tuned interface, fonts, ...
 * manual, man pages